 Instructions

-Boil the white lentil
+Boil the white lentils

-- Thoroughly wash the lentil until the water come out clean. (at least 4 -5 times)
+- Thoroughly wash the lentils until the water appears clear(at least 4-5 times)

-- Add masala paste. (previously made with onions, tomatoes, ginger and garlic) Stir fry for 2-3 minutes.
+- Add masala paste (previously made with onions, tomatoes, ginger, and garlic).
+Stir fry for 2-3 minutes.

 Video